BREE ANNE SUTHERLAND SCHOLARSHIP

 - Applicants must be employed at Chicago associations in the meeting planning field with a minimum three years of industry experience.

 - Applications will be considered based on financial need and contributions to the field of meeting planning.

-PCMA Convening Leaders registration is now open.
+PCMA Convening Leaders registration is now closed.

 - Scholarship Application is Now Closed.